Piou-piou/ribs-framework/modules/creer-module.md

 In all those requests, one must be an insert into the table 'module', tanks to this, the module will be incremented by the system.

+An another request must be for acces right if your module need it.
+For understand correctly how access right run, refer you to DroitAcces class documentation in the wiki.

 the requests into this file  is something such as :